ory/docs/docs/kratos/quickstart.md

 this quickstart, we will use ORY Kratos CLI (Command Line Interface) to interact with ORY Kratos' Administrative APIs.

+The quickstart also comes with [MailSlurper](https://mailslurper.com), a mock SMTP server the demo uses to show how e.g. email verification works.

 ### Clone ORY Kratos and run it in Docker

 To get this example working, you will need Git and